 During the program you will be living with a host family, which offers an excellent opportunity for you to learn about family life in Costa Rica, meet locals, and practice your Spanish on a daily basis!

 Accommodations are arranged with carefully selected host families.
 In general only one student is placed per family; in all cases, you will have your own room.
 Your host family will provide you three meals a day.

 Past participants report that the informal learning with their family was as important as their classwork to their academic experience.
 In the words of a past student, "I was so glad to live with a host family rather than in a hotel or dorm.
 It was a great cultural experience."

 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Costa Rica Summer

-Below you will find more information on program costs: Summer 2013
+Below you will find more information on program costs: Cost Rica Summer 2014

 Want to see more pictures?
 Click here!

 Students in Costa Rica often meet friends through their host families.
 Other ways students have gotten involved are by joining gyms, taking dance or cooking classes, and attending events at local universities nearby.